amirsalaar/python-service-template/README.md

 # How To Use This Template Repository

-To get started to use this template for your project, you can simply click on __"Use this template"__ button on the GitHub UI and then select __"Create new repository"__.
+To get started using this template for your project, you can simply click on **"Use this template"** button on the GitHub UI and then select **"Create new repository"**.
 Then, follow the prompt to create a new repository off of this template.

-🚨 For any feature requests and bugs, please create an issue on GitHub repository of the template.

 # Quick Start